 for a fixed and a data-adaptive parameter, respectively, where $n$ is fixed and $N \to \infty$.

-\begin{remark}[Within-Trial Covariance] Note that $c_{n}^g$ concerns a non-standardized bias, whereas $b_{n}^g$ concerns a root-$n$ standardized bias.
-This difference in notation reflects the fact that, given any trial $T$, treatment effect estimators typically converge at the root-$n$ rate---which is assumed throughout this paper---whereas estimators of the variance of $n^{1/2}\left( (\Hat{\alpha}_n, \Hat{\beta}_n)' - (\alpha, \beta)' \right)$ are typically only required to be consistent. \end{remark}
+\begin{remark}[within-trial covariance] The bias terms $b_n^g$ and $c_n^g$ have different scalings by design.
+The term $b_n^g$ is defined as $n^{1/2}[\cdots]$ because treatment effect estimators $(\Hat{\alpha}^g_n, \Hat{\beta}_n)'$ typically converge at the root-$n$ rate.
+By contrast, $c_n^g$ is unscaled because variance estimators are typically only required to be consistent, not to satisfy a specific convergence rate. \end{remark}